 1. Le Clown Bar

 To be honest, it’s been a while since I last visited, but I still remember the steak tartare, monkfish, and sweetbreads like it was yesterday.
-I also recall our neighbors being served cervelle de veau—a true French delicacy.
+I also remember our neighbors being served cervelle de veau: a true French delicacy.
 Dining à la carte can be on the pricey side, but it’s absolutely worth it.
 That said, the more reasonably priced set menus are also a great option.
 Book in advance!

 2. Café les deux gares

 And if that’s not enough to win you over, the food definitely will.
-While this place might not have quite the same hype as somewhere like Clown Bar, it’s certainly not any less impressive—quite the opposite.
+While this place might not have quite the same hype as somewhere like Clown Bar, it’s certainly not any less impressive but quite the opposite.
 The cooking is creative, with bold and unexpected flavor combinations, all served in a very laid-back setting.
 They work with natural wines and focus on local, seasonal ingredients.

 Honestly, every time I spend a weekend in Paris, I make sure to visit this restaurant.
 It’s addictive.
 And the best part?
-It’s affordable—you can make it as fancy or as relaxed as you like.
+It’s affordable however you can make it as fancy or as relaxed as you like.
 100% worth to pay a visit!
 You can book online via google or by sending them an e-mail.

 3. Les Arlots

 Another gem within walking distance of Gare du Nord.
-They’re best known for their phenomenal aligot saucisse—a rich, comforting French classic—but that’s definitely not the only thing they excel at.
+They’re best known for their phenomenal aligot saucisse.
+This is a rich, comforting French classic but that’s definitely not the only thing they excel at.
 The service and the cheerful, lively staff make the whole experience unforgettable.
 They’re incredibly welcoming.

-It might not be everyone’s cup of tea, but there’s no wine list here—the waiter is the wine list.
+It might not be everyone’s cup of tea, but there’s no wine list here .
+Bro what?
+The waiter is the wine list.
 You simply tell him what you’re in the mood for and your budget, and he’ll magically appear with the perfect bottle.

 One piece of advice: go hungry.
 The portions are generous, and trust me, you’ll want to finish every last bite.
 I probably would’ve licked my plate clean if no one was watching…